brekmeuris/DrMZ.jl/README.md

 This package, Deep renormalized Mori-Zwanzig (DrMZ) contains the various submodules for generating data and training operator neural networks, finding custom basis functions, solving PDEs using the custom basis functions, and constructing reduced order models.

-This repository is currently private and in a pre-release state.
+This repository is currently private, pre-release state with each update potentially breaking.
+This module is set up to run on CPUs currently and during training will spawn as many threads as there are cores available.
+GPU support is available but needs testing.

 ## Adding this package as an invited collaborator: